DarkGhostHunter/Passless/README.md

 Since the user won't be logged in immediately into your application when his credentials are validated, you should return a view which Notifies the user to check his email with an alert.

-While you are free to use any view to inform the user, you can just simply add a flash notification in your Login route.
+While you are free to use any View to inform the user, you can just simply add a [flash notification](https://laravel.com/docs/5.7/session#flash-data) in your Login route, along with the [proper markup](https://laravel.com/docs/5.7/blade).

 If you're using the default controller, add or replace this code: